 Copter, Plane and Rover can control servos for any purpose, including: triggering a camera shutter, releasing a parachute or dropping a tennis ball.
 These servo(s) can be controlled either directly by the pilot via a switch on the transmitter, through commands sent from the ground station or as part of a mission.

-- If using Plane or Rover where all pins update at 50hz, any unused MAIN OUT or AUX OUT 1 ~ 4 may be used.
+If using Plane or Rover where all PWM outputs update at SERVO_RATE, which defaults to 50hz, any unused MAIN OUT or AUX OUT 1 ~ 4 may be used.

 Controlling the servo as a camera shutter¶